Joint Chiefs of Staff: Vice Chairman

 The position of Vice Chairman of the Joint Chiefs of Staff was created by the Goldwater–Nichols Act of 1986.
-The vice chairman is a four-star-general or admiral and, by law, is the second highest-ranking member of the U.S. Armed Forces (after the chairman).
+The vice chairman is a four-star-general or admiral and, by law, is the second-highest-ranking member of the U.S. Armed Forces (after the chairman).
 In the absence of the chairman, the vice chairman presides over the meetings of the Joint Chiefs of Staff.
 He may also perform such duties as the chairman may prescribe.
 It was not until the National Defense Authorization Act in 1992 that the position was made a full voting member of the JCS.
 The current vice chairman is General Christopher J. Mahoney, who began his tenure on 1 October 2025.

 Senior Enlisted Advisor to the Chairman

-The senior enlisted advisor to the chairman of the Joint Chiefs of Staff (SEAC) advises on all matters concerning joint and combined total force integration, utilization, development, and helps develop noncommissioned officers related joint professional education, enhance utilization of senior NCOs on joint battle staffs, and support the chairman's responsibilities as directed.
+The senior enlisted advisor to the chairman of the Joint Chiefs of Staff (SEAC) advises on all matters concerning joint and combined total force integration, utilization, development, and helps develop noncommissioned officers related to joint professional education, enhances utilization of senior NCOs on joint battle staffs, and supports the chairman's responsibilities as directed.

-Command Sergeant Major William Gainey, was the first SEAC, serving from 1 October 2005.
-The current SEAC is Troy E. Black, who was sworn in by General Charles Q. Brown Jr., chairman of the Joint Chiefs of Staff, on 3 November 2023, replacing SEAC Ramón Colón-López.
+Command Sergeant Major William Gainey was the first SEAC, serving from 1 October 2005.
+The current SEAC is David Isom, who was sworn in on 20 June 2025, replacing former SEAC Troy E. Black.